-When towing with the front wheels on the ground: Turn the ignition key to the "OFF" position and secure the steering wheel in a straightahead position with a rope or similar device.
-Never place the ignition key in the "LOCK" position.
-This will result in damage to the steering lock

-When towing manual transmission models with the rear wheels on the ground (If you do not use a towing dollies): Always release the parking brake and move the transmission shift lever to the neutral position.
+- When towing manual or automatic transmission models with the front wheels on the ground: Turn the ignition key to the OFF position and secure the steering wheel in a straightahead position with a rope or similar device.
+Never place the ignition key in the LOCK position.
+This will result in damage to the steering lock mechanism. - When towing manual transmission models with the rear wheels on the ground or four wheels on the ground (if you do not use towing dollies): Always release the parking brake and move the transmission shift lever to the N (neutral) position.

 Observe the following restricted towing speeds and distances.
+Manual transmission models:

-Speed: Below 60 MPH (95 km/h) Distance: Less than 500 miles (800 km)
+- Speed: Below 95 km/h (60 MPH) - Distance: Less than 800 km (500 miles)